-Lexie Stein of Keller Law Offices’ client received a stay of adjudication for a disorderly conduct charge that stemmed from a domestic assault incident charge.
+Lexie Stein of Keller Criminal Defense Attorneys’ client received a stay of adjudication for a disorderly conduct charge that stemmed from a domestic assault incident charge.
 The client was charged with misdemeanor domestic assault when a neighbor called the police after watching the client and his partner get into an altercation at his house.
 After the police arrived, the alleged victim said that she was pushed out of the home and suffered injuries.
 The client was then arrested and taken to the Dakota county jail.
 After an intensive investigation, Ms. Stein was able to attack the victim’s credibility.

 The prosecutor agreed to dismiss the domestic assault charge and amend the charge to a disorderly conduct.
 The client was also offered a stay of adjudication on the amended disorderly conduct charge and served no additional jail time and was put on probation for one year.
 A stay of adjudication means that after the probationary period is over, the case will be dismissed.
 It means that while you are on probation it is deemed as a pending case and once the probationary period is over, the case will be dismissed.
 Typically, the conditions are to have no same or similar offenses and to remain law abiding during the probationary period.
 Other conditions may also be agreed upon depending on the case.
 A background check of your record will show the arrest but no conviction.
 An expungement after the dismissal, if granted, would seal the arrest records.
 A stay of adjudication is a very favorable result in any case, especially in a domestic assault or disorderly conduct case.

 If you have been charged with domestic assault, it may become crucial to the case to hire a private investigator or investigate the alleged victim.
 There are also certain motions such as a Paradee motion that a criminal defense attorney can file in the case.
 A Paradee motion is an in-camera review of records that a defendant may request about the alleged victim such as medical records.
 A criminal defendant must show that there is a plausible showing that the records would be material and favorable to the defendant’s defense.
-If you have been charged with assault or domestic assault, contact the attorneys at Keller Law Offices to see if a Paradee motion is relevant to help with your case.
+If you have been charged with assault or domestic assault, contact the attorneys at Keller Criminal Defense Attorneys to see if a Paradee motion is relevant to help with your case.